 - During the test run, note whether you're asked to provide personal identifiable information (PII).
 If possible, create test accounts and information and integrate this information into your test plan.

 - Be sure to test run and document the process of de-installing the software, as you'll be taking contributors through those steps, too.

 Having conducted the test run for downloading the software, consider a two-part test:

 - Conduct an unmoderated test in which you instruct contributors only to download the desktop application.
-If during your test run, you were asked to PII, include a screener when recruiting for the unmoderated test that informs potential contributors that PII will be asked for.
+If, during your test run, you were asked to provide PII, include a screener when recruiting contributors for the unmoderated test that informs potential contributors that PII will be asked for.
 Or, if possible, create test accounts and information.